Shrikrishna1/example-voting-app/worker/README.md

-##create read me file updated for new set up jenkins
+##create read me file updated for new set up jenkins for testing